algotables/algotables.github.io/README.md

 Categories: Analytics, Education, News Sharing

-An open source suite of tools designed to make the projects and DApps building on Algorand ($ALGO) more accessible.
+An open source suite of tools designed to make the projects and dApps building on Algorand ($ALGO) more accessible.

 Overview of how Algorand is being used :